guilamu/gf-chained-select-enhancer/README.md

 Select your Chained Select field in the form editor.
 Click the "Export Choices" button in the field settings panel.
 The CSV will download automatically.

-### Can I customize the auto-update behavior?

-Yes, the plugin caches GitHub API responses for 12 hours.
-Updates are checked automatically through WordPress's standard update system.

 ## Project Structure

 ```